farling42/fvtt-export-markdown/README.md

 ## Handlebars Helpers

 The following handlebars helpers are provided as part of the module.
-They all have a prefix of "MD" so that they don't conflict with any other handlebars helpers that might already exist in Foundry.
+They all have a prefix of "EMD" so that they don't conflict with any other handlebars helpers that might already exist in Foundry.

 ### `{{EMDvalidFilename string}}`